 Hon’ble HC permitted filing or rectification of TRAN-01 by 30 th November, 2019.
 Respondents may verify genuineness of claim of Petitioners but nobody shall be denied to carry forward legitimate claim of CENVAT/ITC on the ground of non-filing of TRAN-1

-Petitioner was registered under Central Excise Act or Finance Act, 1994 or State VAT Laws and on the appointed date, i.e., 1 st July, 2017, Petitioner was having accumulated ITC under pre-GST regime.
+Punjab and Haryana High Court permitted filing of TRAN-1, Petitioner was registered under Central Excise Act or Finance Act, 1994 or State VAT Laws and on the appointed date, i.e., 1 st July 2017, Petitioner was having accumulated ITC under the pre-GST regime.

 As per section 140 of CGST Act, 2017 read with Rule 117 and Rule 120 of CGST Rules, 2017, petitioner was permitted to carry forward ITC accumulated on appointed date to GST regime subject to filing of GST TRAN-1 on or before 27th December, 2019, further extended to 31 st March, 2019 in certain cases.

 However, petitioner failed to file GST TRAN-1 or filed incorrect GST TRAN-1 by the specified due date.

 Hon’ble high court held petitioner may have failed to file TRAN-01 or filed incorrect TRAN-01 as they may not be conversant with electronic system.
 However, ITC of taxes paid under pre-GST regime is a constitutionally vested right and it can’t be taken away on procedural or technical ground.